-The provisional cover pool comprises Swedish residential mortgage loans originated by the Swedish branch of Danske Bank.
-We base our analysis on loan-by-loan data as of a cut-off date of June 30, 2017.
+The cover pool comprises Swedish residential mortgage loans originated by the Swedish branch of Danske Bank.
+We based our analysis on loan-by-loan data as of a cut-off date of June 30, 2017.
+The final updated pool as of Aug.
+28, 2017, is the same one we analyzed as of June 30, 2017, with only the removal of a small number of loans.
+Therefore, we believe that the final pool has the same credit quality as the provisional pool.

-The SEK30.1 billion provisional cover pool is fairly granular.
+The SEK30.0 billion cover pool is fairly granular.
 It includes loans granted to borrowers with multiple loan parts and, in some occasions, backed by different properties.
-The average LTV ratio of the loans is 49.6%, considerably below the maximum 75% LTV ratio allowed for residential properties by legislation, despite the portfolio's low seasoning.
-The provisional pool comprises loans that are secured on Swedish residential retail properties and tenant-owner rights.
+The average LTV ratio of the loans is 49.7%, considerably below the maximum 75% LTV ratio allowed for residential properties by legislation, despite the portfolio's low seasoning.
+The pool comprises loans that are secured on Swedish residential retail properties and tenant-owner rights.